INTRODUCTION

 One-and-One Pitch Count for the Game

 All games start with a "one-and-one" pitch count.
+(Regular season and Playoffs)

-Use of the pitching screen is MANDATORY.
-The pitcher should get behind the screen after releasing the ball.
-A pitcher who chooses not to move behind the screen should be encouraged to wear a defensive mask and other protective gear (such as chest and shin protectors).
-The League WILL NOT provide this equipment.
-The pitcher accepts the risks of injury if he does not get behind the screen.
+Use of the pitching screen is MANDATORY for a pitcher to get behind for protection after releasing the ball.
+A pitcher who does not use the screen for safety should be encouraged to wear gear to protect the face, chest, and shins. - the League DOES NOT provide this equipment.
+NOTE:The pitcher accepts all the risks of injury if he does utilize the screen.

 1. A batted ball striking any part of the screen, or its frame/container, shall be considered a strike and a dead ball.